We Restore Broken Tooth – (Brisbane Dentists)

 Broken tooth in Brisbane?
 Our dentists can often restore a broken tooth in less than an hour!

 And that is for most cases.
 Keep calm and call us on (07) 3343 4869

-If your child needs urgent emergency dental care you can call us 24/7.
+If your child needs urgent emergency dental care you can call us or make an online booking 24/7.

 Once you made an emergency appointment with us click on this link to get a driving direction to our dental clinic in Brisbane Southside.
 Check your current location is set correctly.